molecula/documentation/data-modeling-guide/_posts/2022-01-29-time-quantums.md

 ## What is happening when you use time quantums?

 Whenever a record with time quantums is ingested, a view is created for each level of granularity specified.
 This is essentially a copy of the column over a specific time range.
 If `YMDH` is specified and the time `2018-08-31T22:30:00Z` is ingested, a time view will exist for `2018`, `2018-08`, `2018-08-31`, and `2018-08-31T22`.
-This means data accounting for every hour for two days will have 48 views for each hour.
+This means data which has times for every hour for two days (say May 2nd and 3rd) in a field with `YMDH` time quantums configured will have 48+2+1+1+1 views (53) in total.
+48 hours, 2 days, 1 month, 1 year, and the standard view.

 # TTL (Time To Live)
 ## What is TTL?
 TTL stands for time to live.
 TTL allows you to delete time views.
-Views are only deleted when the end of the time range passes TTL.
+Views are only deleted when the end of the time range the view represents is older than the TTL.
 TTL is only an option for `IDSET` and `STRINGSET` columns with time quantums set.

 ## When should you use TTL?

-When you don't care about older views and want to reduce your datafootprint over time.
+When you don't care about older views and want to reduce the growth of your data footprint over time.

 ## When should you avoid TTL?